Ranjan-Bhagat/palash_flutter_assignment/README.md

 # palash_flutter_assignment

-This is a flutter assignment by Palash
+This is a flutter assignment by Palash.
+Please add you own api key in services/api_service.dart beafore running this project.

 ## Getting Started